-Prerequisite: AR 160 or consent of instructor Further exploration of sculptural form with a diversity of materials, techniques, and expressive meaning.
+Prerequisite: AR 160 or consent of instructor

+Further exploration of sculptural form with a diversity of materials, techniques, and expressive meaning.
 Offered every 2 years.
 3 credits.

-AR 307 The Computer in Studio Art II
+AR 307 The Computer in Studio Art II - Digital Printmaking

 Prerequisites: AR 250, CM 150 or permission of instructor.

-The Computer as a medium for visual art.
-Emphasis on individual creations in book arts.
-Offered every year.
-3 credits.
+Use the computer as a medium for visual art.
+Software programs for computer-generated image making.
+Focus on digital printmaking.